mjaglarz/universalSet/README.md

 * on templates
 * with an array from STL as a container
 * with copy/move constructors and assignment operators
-* with custom forward iterator and vector class using std::bitset to mark whether element is inserted in the array or not
+* with custom forward iterator and Vector class using std::bitset to mark whether element is inserted in the array or not

 ## Operations:
 - function to get an element at certain position (also for overloaded operator[])